Skip to main content

 An exterior view of Clemson University's The Hub

-At Yahentamitsi Dining Hall at the University of Maryland, environmental graphics are incorporated throughout the dining facility to share information about the Piscataway peoples, upon whose land the university sits.
-These graphics, along with an inclusive menu and an open, micro-restaurant-style design, help foster a truly welcoming and enriching space.
+Student centers increasingly incorporate graphic elements that can reinforce campus branding, encourage healthy habits, and share historical narratives.
+Graphics can promote sustainable features such as energy and water usage reductions and composting.
+At the new Yahentamitsi Dining Hall at the University of Maryland, College Park, environmental graphics are incorporated throughout the dining facility to share stories and information about the Piscataway peoples, who once inhabited the tribal lands that now comprise the UMCP campus.
+These graphics, along with an inclusive menu and an open, micro-restaurant-style design, help foster a welcoming and enriching experience.

 Environmental graphic design at University of Maryland's Yahentamitsi Dining Hall